Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 • Landlords can automate rent collection with ACH, ensuring predictable cash flow.

-• Setting up ACH involves choosing a reliable provider and securely collecting tenant bank details.
+• Setting up ACH involves selecting a reliable provider and securely collecting the tenant's bank details.

 • Effective management includes tracking payments, reconciliation, and addressing disputes.